 What key opportunities do you want your incoming students to have right at the start of their collegiate experience?
 Organizing these events and experiences into a Co-Curricular Path designed for First Year students is a great way to get students started on the right foot!
 First Year Experience paths can start as early as Orientation and extend as long as through the first semester or year.

 Many campuses choose to focus this type of path only on the first few critical weeks of a student's experience.
 These paths are typically designed to expose students to a variety of opportunities and assist students in finding their fit on campus while also ensuring students learn about important tools for their success at college, or even meet specific orientation requirements.
 Some campuses structure this path alongside a First Year Experience course (also known as "University 101") and ensure mandatory student participation so that administrators can track their first-year students' involvement.
 Other campuses structure the path as optional but create a fun incentive program for students to complete the path.
-Read about one of our favorite examples of a FYE path from the University of Texas at Austin - "The Longhorn Way".
+Read a few of our favorite examples below.

 "The Longhorn Way" at The University of Texas at Austin